Snicon/DA204E_Programming-in-CSharp/README.md

 Lets the user guess a number.
 There are multiple difficulties which limit the amount of guesses the user can make.

 #### A2C
-Consits of using some very simple built-in methods for strings like ToUpper().
+Consists of using some very simple built-in methods for strings like ToUpper().
 It also consists of a temperature converter than prints out a conversion table in a neat format.

 #### A2D
 More or less the same as A2C but without the conversion calculation, I use a for loop and some very basic math to determine which weeks the user is working.